Locked-out Purex employees threatened with $500,000 fine after strike

 AdvertisementAdvertise with NZME.

-Union secretary Tane Phillips says the threat has had a devastating impact on members and their whanau.
+Union secretary Tane Phillips said the threat has had a devastating impact on members and their whanau.

 "This is an absolute punch in the guts for a group of workers who have already been locked out of their jobs without pay.
 I've had members call me saying they feel sick to their stomach, they feel like the company is going after their families."